 Objectives for This Neighborhood: This Neighborhood will accommodate the commercial heart of Zone 1.
-It is a mixed-use neighborhood with regional shops and services, offices, hotel, public uses and residential uses.
-The regional retail uses in this Neighborhood may include entertainment uses such as movie theaters, clubs with live music, and restaurants.
-This Neighborhood may include large format, anchor retailers to be accompanied by smaller stores fronting onto neighborhood streets.
-This Neighborhood will include office uses to be located above the ground-floor retail and entertainment uses and residential units above base floors containing commercial uses and parking areas.
+It is and envisions a mixed-use neighborhood with regional shops and services, officescomprised of a diverse array of uses that may include, among other uses, office, research and development, hotel, public uses and residential uses.
+Theregional and neighborhood retail uses in this Neighborhood may include, public uses, entertainmentuses such as movie theaters, clubs with live music, and restaurants.
+This Neighborhood may include large format, anchor retailers to be accompanied by smaller stores fronting onto neighborhood streets, residential, and arts and cultural uses.
+This Neighborhood also encourages innovation, such as emerging technologies, and active uses that enhance adjacent Neighborhoods.
+This Neighborhood will include office/research and development uses towhich may be located above the ground-floor retailand entertainment uses and residential units above base floors containing commercial uses and parking areas.
 Parking areas would be included on the interiors of blocks.